-138 Sledder catching a ball
+241 Sledder catching a ball

-A person sits at rest on a sled on a sheet of ice; their combined mass is $95.0 \,\mathrm{kg}$.
-A $5.0 \,\mathrm{kg}$ bowling ball is launched horizontally rightwards toward the person with speed $20 \,\mathrm{m/s}$.
+A person sits at rest on a sled on a sheet of ice; the combined mass of the person and sled is 95.0 kg.
+A 5.0 kg bowling ball is launched horizontally rightwards toward the person with speed 20 m/s.
 The person catches the ball and the person, sled and ball slide together at the same speed.